The role of the surface energy in nuclear octupole excitations: Methodology

 The nuclear strength is given by

 where $\tilde{O}(\omega)$ is the Fourier Transform of the time-dependent response and $k$ is the boost strength parameter featured in equation (\ref{eq:boost}).
 In this work, we stick to the linear RPA limit with a boost strength of $k=0.0001$ fm$^{-3}$.
+Note that the exact value of $k$ is not important as long as one is in the linear regime.
+The strength, eq (\ref{eq:strength}), divides the response signal by $k$.
+In the linear regime, the response scales as $k$.
+For further details see the review by Simenel \cite{simenel}.

 In order to extract peak energies from a finite time signal, the data is enveloped as described in ref. \cite{sky3d12}, with a linear interpolation made between the discretised energy grid points to estimate the peak location and height.